Jason Luoma, PhD and Jenna LeJeune, PhD

 This two-day in-person workshop will provide skills training for professionals focused on the process of working with clients who have a loved one struggling with substance use issues.
 The Invitation to Change Approach draws on CRAFT (Community Reinforcement and Family Training), MI (Motivational Interviewing), and ACT (Acceptance and Commitment Therapy) to provide a compassionate and collaborative way of working with the families and concerned significant others of people who struggle with substance use.
 Read More.

 Second Friday of every month from 12:00 PM – 1:00 PM (PT)

 Free Acceptance and Commitment Therapy Peer Consultation Group

 Second Friday of every month from 3:30-5:30pm

 It’s easy to get isolated and disconnected from the support of other professionals, leading to reduced vitality at work and burnout.
 One antidote to isolation is collaboration and community.
 Portland Psychotherapy hosts a free peer consultation group for therapists who are interested in developing and maintaining their ACT skills.
 Read more.

-Get a copy of our free ebook – The Guide to Learning ACT – where we list all the newest resources and materials for learning ACT, including a complete list of existing books.
+Get a copy of our free ebook – The Learning ACT Resource Guide – where we list all the newest resources and materials for learning ACT, including a complete list of existing books.